Transcatheter Aortic Valve Replacement

-At Bridgeport Hospital’s Heart Valve Clinic, patients with severe aortic stenosis (narrowing of the aortic heart valve) and who are at increased risk of aortic valve replacement through open-heart surgery are evaluated for a new valve replacement procedure called transcatheter aortic valve replacement (TAVR).
+At Bridgeport Hospital, patients with severe aortic stenosis (narrowing of the aortic heart valve) are evaluated for a valve replacement procedure called transcatheter aortic valve replacement (TAVR).
 TAVR is a minimally invasive procedure that typically offers a shorter recovery time than traditional surgery.

 What Is TAVR?